-Date/Time Date Sets the computer date in MM/DD/YYYY format.
+Integrated Devices Date/Time Date Sets the computer date in MM/DD/YYYY format.
 Changes to the date take effect immediately.
 Time Sets the computer time in HH/MM/SS 24-hour format.
-You can switch between 12- hour and 24-hour clock.
+You can switch between 12-hour and 24-hour clock.
 Changes to the time take effect immediately.
-Storage Interface Port Enablement Enables the selected onboard drives.
-Default: ON SATA Operation Configures operating mode of the integrated SATA hard drive controller.
-Default: RAID On.
-SATA is configured to support RAID (Intel Rapid Restore Technology).
-Drive Information Displays the information of various onboard drives.
-Enable SMART Reporting Enables or disables Self-Monitoring, Analysis, and Reporting Technology (SMART).
-Default: OFF Enable Audio Enables or disables all integrated audio controller.
+Camera Enable Camera Enables or disables the camera.
+By default, Enable Camera is selected.
+Audio Enable Audio Enables or disables all integrated audio controller.
 Default: ON Enable Microphone Enables or disables microphone.
 By default, Enable Microphone is selected.
 Enable Internal Speaker Enables or disables internal speaker.
 By default, Enable Internal Speaker is selected.
-USB Configuration Enables or disables booting from USB mass storage devices such as external hard drive, optical drive, and USB drive.
+USB/Thunderbolt Configuration Enables or disables booting from USB mass storage devices such as external hard drive, optical drive, and USB drive.
+By default, Enable External USB Ports is selected.
 By default, Enable USB Boot Support is selected.
-By default, Enable External USB Ports is selected.
-Thunderbolt Adapter Configuration Enable Thunderbolt Technology Support Enables or disables Thunderbolt Technology Support.
-Default: ON Enable Thunderbolt Boot Support Enables or disables Thunderbolt Boot Support.
-Default: OFF EnableThunderbolt (and PCIe behind TBT) pre-boot modules Enables or disables to allow or disallow PCIe devices to be connected through a Thunderbolt adapter during pre-boot.
-Default: OFF Miscellaneous Devices Enables or disables various onboard devices.
-Enable Camera Enables or disables the camera.
-By default, Enable Camera is selected.
-Touchscreen Enables or disables the touchscreen.
-By default, Touchscreen is selected.
+Enable Thunderbolt Boot Support Enables or disables Thunderbolt Boot Support.
+Default: OFF